A

 from which my sister had torn the covers and sneaked home.
 It was down my vest

-the skin.
-And I was thinking about Jay then, with that sleeping man on the bus;
+soaked to the skin.
+And I was thinking about Jay then, with that sleeping man

-like mad.
-Unfamiliar clouds so massive it was impossible to see the floated
+down like mad.
+Unfamiliar clouds so massive it was impossible to see the

 The Voice From Out